Windows Autopilot Reset

 To make sure WinRE is enabled, use the REAgentC.exe tool to run the following command:

-If Windows Autopilot Reset fails after enabling WinRE, or if you are unable to enable WinRE, please contact Microsoft Support for assistance.
+If Windows Autopilot Reset fails after enabling WinRE, or if you're unable to enable WinRE, contact Microsoft Support for assistance.